 If home remedies scare you, there are always multiple gums removing products available in the market.
 They come by the name label remover or adhesive remover.
 Such products, though, are a little expensive but worth investing in.

-• Trusted #1 Brand for Removing Gooey Messes – Try it on gum, crayon, tape residue, glue, pen and much, much more
+- TRUSTED #1 BRAND FOR REMOVING STICKY MESSES: Try it on gum, crayon, tape residue, glue, pen and much, much more.
+Removes price tags and product stickers with ease!!

-• Safely Remove Goo From Your Surfaces - The surface-safe formula removes the goo without harming your surface, so you don't lose the finish, strip away the paint or incur damage while removing a sticky mess
+- SAFELY REMOVES GOO FROM YOUR SURFACES: The surface-safe formula removes the goo without harming your surface, so you don't lose the finish, strip away the paint or incur damage while removing a sticky mess

-• Clinging Spray Gel Formula - For adhesive removal specifically formulated to cling to goo on vertical surfaces giving the product time to break down the adhesive
+- EASY TO USE CLINGING GEL SPRAY FORUMLA: For adhesive removal specifically formulated to cling to goo and gunk on vertical surfaces giving the product time to break down the adhesive.
+Let the product sit on the area for a short time, and use a scraper tool or cloth to get rid of your goo

-• Drip-free is The Way to Be - Goo Gone Spray Gel clings to stains and sticky messes while protecting the surface below
+- DRIP-FREE IS THE WAY TO BE: Goo Gone Spray Gel clings to stains and sticky messes while protecting the surface below.
+This product is thicker than original Goo Gone.

-• Citrus - Formulated with citrus cleaning agents and a pleasant citrus scent
+- NATURAL CITRUS CLEANING POWER: Formulated with citrus cleaning agents and a pleasant citrus scent

 Not just gums, but they will also help you remove those tough stickers from all brand-new utensils.